Best adventure holidays

 You’ll also have a great chance of seeing the Northern Lights while staying at Sweden’s Ice Hotel.
 Have a few shots of vodka in ice glasses at the ice bar before wrapping up warm and sleeping on a slab of ice.
 In summer, Sweden is magical.
 Try this highlights holiday which takes in Stockholm, Lake Silja, Lake Vattern and the Tivedens National Park, with a chance to hit some spectacular walking trails.

-If you have some time on your hands – perhaps you’re retired, self-employed or looking for a career break – how about joining an overland adventure by truck.
+If you have lots of time on your hands – perhaps you’re retired, self-employed or looking for a career break – how about joining an overland adventure by truck.
 Trips last between five days and 40 weeks and cover Africa, South America, Morocco, Egypt and Jordan and Central Asia.

 Adventure holidays with teenagers